Best Plants for Beginners

 Chives: No special treatment required for chives!
 Trim them often by giving them a "haircut" and shearing off the top third of the plant.
 Flowers are edible, too.

 Marigolds: These bright blossoms tolerate heat well and bloom throughout the season, right up until frost.
 Remove dead blossoms to keep new buds coming.

 Zinnias: Zinnias will grow without any special treatment.
 Tall varieties may need to be tied to a stake to keep them from flopping over.
 Pinch off dead blooms.

 Cosmos: These daisy-like flowers do well in a wide range of soils and can withstand drought once theyve reached maturity.
 They love warm weather, so wait to plant until all chance of frost has passed.

-For more great gardening tips, or to find out more about how Miracle-Gro® products can make it easier to be a better gardener, click any of the links below.
+For more great gardening tips, click any of the links below.